OpenSmock/Molecule/documentation/Create and connect Components.md

 **add img**

-### Start the MolGNSSDataImpl and MolGNSSMapImpl components
+### Start the MolGNSSDataImpl and MolGNSSMapImpl Components
 In a **Playground** (located in the **Browse** tab of Pharo):
 ```smalltalk
 MolGNSSDataImpl start.